White Smoke From Exhaust – Main Causes and Fixes

 • Throttle surges

-Just because “total failure” was not on the list of symptoms, it doesn’t mean that you should ignore it.
+Just because “complete failure” was not on the list of symptoms, it doesn’t mean that you should ignore it.
 Doing so can throw off the entire system, which may eventually lead to the engine not being able to operate at all.

 How To Fix